Bhaney44/Choice-Coin-Cup/README.md

 # Software

-The software uses a [react](https://reactjs.org/) framework for decentralized application development.
+The software uses a [react](https://reactjs.org/) framework and the [Algorand Javascript-SDK](https://github.com/algorand/js-algorand-sdk) for decentralized application development.
 The source code is in the [src](https://github.com/Bhaney44/Choice-Coin-Cup/tree/main/src) file.

 # Other Information